Roobet

 For a variety-seeking player, Roobet's catalogue depth offers more session-engagement options than Duel's focused selection.
 For a Crash-only or non-RTP-prioritising player, the catalogue depth matters less.

 Roobet has multi-year continuous operational history with the same brand identity.
-Duel has a more recent launch with shorter independent track record across our audit cycles.
+Duel has a more recent launch with shorter independent track record across operator coverage cycles.

 The operational-history advantage is real but modest.
 Duel has not shown audit-cycle issues; the gap is "longer history" vs "shorter but clean history".